Nest and Eggs

 Mated pairs are monogamous and usually stay together for life.
 If something happens to one of the pair, the surviving member will usually find another mate.
 Red-tail pairs have courting displays in midair and sometimes hunt together as a team.

 In 2012, Big Red laid the first egg on March 16, the second on March 19, and the last on March 22.
 In 2013 she laid eggs on March 14, March 17, and March 20.
+In 2014 the eggs were laid a little later on March 19, March 22 and March 25.
 Red-tailed Hawks usually lay eggs every two or three days until the clutch is complete.

 5. How many eggs do Red-tailed Hawks lay?